Where do you get your Christmas tree?

 The train accommodations are rustic but there is complimentary hot chocolate and donuts (technically coffee too, but trust me, you’ll want to go with the hot chocolate.)
-It was a fun and I would do it again, but we waited too long and the day we need is sold out.
+It was a fun and I would do it again, but you need to act quickly, the trains will sell out.
+Which brings us to option C.

-Best Place Near West Chester to Get a Christmas Tree
+Best Place Near West Chester to Cut Down a Christmas Tree